5 Documentation

 The Run examples hyperlink won’t be active in the .Rd file preview, but reviewing the code in @examples allows me to correct any errors or typos early.

-The scatter_plot() function has a documented Title, Description, Usage, Arguments, Value, and Examples.
+The scatter_plot() function now has a Title, Description, Usage, Arguments, Value, and Examples documented.
 I consider these tags the minimum documentation to include for functions I’m making available to other users.

 5.2 Documenting app functions